RuckerGauge/blePeripheral/README.md

 # blePeripheral
 This is a Node.js class for creating a Bluetooth LE (Low Energy) peripheral based on Bluez 5.50 and its D-Bus based API.
 This class supports secure encrypted connections to IOS introduced in Bluetooth 4.2 as LE Secure connections.
+If you want to securely connect your IOS device to your Raspberry Pi with Bluetooth LE you must implement this level of security or IOS will not allow the device to pair and be bound.
+You can read unencrypted data without pairing but if encryption and a secure pairing process is a requirement for your application then you must implement LE Secure Connections found in Bluetooth 4.2.
+Here is a quote from Kai Ren in his [Bluetooth blog:]( https://blog.bluetooth.com/bluetooth-pairing-part-4)
-Here is a quote from the [Bluetooth blog:]( https://blog.bluetooth.com/bluetooth-pairing-part-4) “LE Secure Connections is an enhanced security feature introduced in Bluetooth v4.2.
-It uses a Federal Information Processing Standards (FIPS) compliant algorithm called Elliptic Curve Diffie Hellman (ECDH) for key generation.”
+>Other than LE Legacy pairing, LE Secure Connections is the other option for pairing.
+LE Secure Connections is an enhanced security feature introduced in Bluetooth v4.2.
+It uses a Federal Information Processing Standards (FIPS) compliant algorithm called Elliptic Curve Diffie Hellman (ECDH) for key generation.
+For LE Secure Connections, it support four association models:
-If you want to securely connect your IOS device to your Raspberry Pi over BLE you must implement this level of security or else Apple will not allow the device to bind.
+>* Just Works
+>* Numeric Comparison (Only for LE Secure Connections)
+>* Passkey Entry
+>* Out of Band (OOB)
+>
+>Numeric Comparison only exists for LE Secure Connections, not for Legacy pairing.

 ## Hardware Requirements
 * Raspberry Pi Zero W
 * iPhone or iPad with [LightBlue Explorer]( https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8) app.